 Industries discharge effluent into different water body subjected to severe levels of pollution that can cope with the high pollution load in the water.
-Textile and Pharmaceutical industry, Mandideep, Bhopal has discharge industrial effluent into river.
+Textile and Pharmaceutical industries, Mandideep, Bhopal has discharge industrial effluent into river.
 The main objective of the present study was to investigate the biodegradation and biosorption capacity of some potential cyanobacterial species; Phormidium mucicola and Anabaena aequalis dominating the river ecosystem.
-Heavy metals contaminants polluting the Industrial effluents.
+Industrial effluents are contaminated with heavy metal.
 The effluents were subjected to biological treatment using axenic cyanobacterial strains as batch system for 7 days.
 Removal efficiencies of the different contaminants were evaluated and compared.
 Results confirmed the high efficiencies of the investigated species for the removal of the target contaminants which were species and contaminant-dependent.
-BOD and COD recorded 91.18 and 82.54% as maximum Removal efficiencies achieved by Anabaena aequalis .
-The highest Removal efficiencies of the Total suspended solids recorded 53.23% achieved by Phormidium mucicola, while 41.61% was recorded as the highest TDS.
-Removal efficiencies achieved by Phormidium mucicola.
-Concerning the contaminant metals, Phormidium mucicola showed the highest biosorption capacity where 86.12 and 94.63% Removal efficiencies were achieved for Zn and Cu, respectively.
+BOD and COD recorded 91.18 and 82.54% as maximum removal efficiencies achieved by Anabaena aequalis.
+The highest removal efficiencies of the total suspended solids recorded 53.23% achieved by Phormidium mucicola, while 41.61% was recorded as the highest TDS.
+Concerning the contaminant metals, Phormidium mucicola showed the highest biosorption capacity where 86.12 and 94.63% removal efficiencies were achieved for Zn and Cu, respectively.
 In conclusion, results of the study confirmed the advantageous potential of using the tested cyanobacterial species for the bioremediation of industrial effluent and clearly showed the quality improvement of the discharged effluent which in turn will eliminate or at least minimize the expected deterioration of the receiving environment.

-9 Keywords: algae, bioremediation, cyanobacterial species, heavy metals, indu strial effluent
+Keywords: Bioremediation, cyanobacterial species, heavy metals, industrial effluent